 Economists agree that the first principle of economics is scarcity.
 And, in free market economies customers are the scarcest resource: precious commodities, expensive to acquire, and in hot demand by the competition.
 These same precious commodities, however, are all too easily squandered through poor service practices.
-It is no wonder that according to a worldwide customer satisfaction survey conducted by consulting giant Accenture, 59 percent of consumers quit doing business with suppliers for reasons having to do with poor service.
+It is no wonder that repeated customer satisfaction surveys show as many as eight out of ten consumers quit doing business with suppliers for reasons having to do with poor service.

 In a very real way, poor service saddles a business with a “tax” that makes anything a governmental body might levy seem like kids’ play.
-Even in the United States, which experiences the highest marginal tax rate on corporate earnings of all industrialized nations at 40 percent, not all income is necessarily taxable due to the exemptions, credits, and deductions available courtesy of the tangled mess which is the tax code.
+This is especially true since President Trump prevailed in passing The Tax Cuts and Jobs Act of 2017 which enables the United States to compete more effectively across the world by reducing the corporate tax rate to 21%.
+And, it’s instructive to remember that not all corporate income is necessarily taxable due to the exemptions, credits, and deductions available courtesy of the tangled mess which is the U.S. tax code.

 CUSTOMER ATTRITION IS A TAX

 A reduction in customer attrition can translate into significant cost reductions for the supplier.
 All things being equal, a supplier with a lower attrition rate clearly has the added flexibility of operating at a lower cost posture.
-Money saved by mitigating attrition can be channeled into new service initiatives, it can be used to more aggressively price the product or service or it can be returned to stockholders among other options.
+Money saved by mitigating attrition can be channeled into new service initiatives, which can be used by the company to more aggressively price a product or service or it can be returned to stockholders among other options.

-The analogy of poor service to taxes, however, is not a perfect one: taxes are involuntary payments and clearly outside of our control.
+We started this essay analogizing poor service to taxes.
+The reality, however, is that the analogy is not a perfect one: taxes are involuntary payments and clearly outside of the control of the enterprise.
 Customer attrition, on the other hand, is clearly within the control of the enterprise and is not inherently a cost of doing business unless the enterprise chooses to ignore its ability to formulate strategies designed to retain customers.